PaulyEd/DOD-MS4/README.md

 ##### Pending Reviews

-Section for site owners to to moderate customer reviews on the developers.
+Section for site owners to moderate customer reviews on the developers.

 #### Cart